 Further details and bookings will be available in July.

 TACTILE TOURS FOR Sculpture by the Sea 2017 are now FULLY BOOKED

 2016 initiatives included working with young people from the Catholic Care transition to work program.
 Two young people worked with us in the our Surry Hills office once a week for two months pre exhibition and experienced and contributed towards the behind the scenes preparation that takes place in organising a huge cultural event like Sculpture by the Sea.
 Several other young people joined the volunteer program during exhibition and were supported and directed in delivering a ‘My Perspective Tour’ where they presented some of their favourite sculptures in public to Tactile Tour audiences.

 For further information please contact [email protected]

-These insightful talks offered visitors to the chance to meet Artists and to hear their stories and perspectives about their work.
-From the comfort of an Aqualand bean bag, these talks were offered each Friday, Saturday and Sunday of the exhibition.
-We were very excited to have the public programs on Saturday 29 October and Saturday 5 November AUSLAN interpreted, thanks to the wonderful Bettina Girdler.
+These insightful talks offer visitors the chance to meet Artists and to hear their stories and perspectives about their work.
+From the comfort of an Aqualand bean bag, these talks take place each Saturday and Sunday of the exhibition.
+This public program will be AUSLAN interpreted on Sunday 22 October, Saturday 28 October , Sunday 29 October, Saturday 4 November and Sunday 5 November.

 For information contact [email protected]